marioZYN/Software-Engineering-2/RASD.md

 We suppose the following statements hold in the analyzed world.

 * The credentials and payment information provided by the users are correct.
+* Assume that the credits in the users credit cards or bank accounts are always enough.
 * Each car and safe area and users' mobile devices contain GPS and the GPS works correctly.
 * Each car has a way to determine the number of people into the car.
-* Each car know when need to lock the care after user leave it.
+* Each car knows when to lock the car after user leaves it.
-* Each car Know the own battery's state(percent of battery empty,charging).
+* Each car Knows the own battery's state(percent of battery empty,charging).
 * Cars are always connected to the network.
 * Only registered users can operate with system.
 * The user can only reserve a car that does not reserve by any other.